HAProxy has added native support for Prometheus, allowing you to export metrics directly. Read on to learn more.

 You can also visit /stats to see the HAProxy Stats page.
 Next, we’ll start Prometheus scraping the HAProxy metrics.

-To get started with Prometheus, follow the First Steps with Prometheus guide to get up and running.
+To get started with Prometheus, follow the First Steps with Prometheus guide to getting up and running.
 This tells you how to run Prometheus as a standalone executable.
 The documentation also explains how to run it as a Docker container and how to install it using a configuration management tool.
 Once you have it, edit your prometheus.yml file so that it contains a job for HAProxy by adding the following to the

 By default, Prometheus scrapes the path /metrics and since that is what we configured in HAProxy, nothing further needs to be changed.
 For this example, I’m running only a single instance of HAProxy, which is running on the same server as Prometheus.
 If you’re operating a cluster of load balancers, then each HAProxy server should have its own